WilsonBillkia/bane/README.md

 * Legal and Compliance issues relating to Information Technology or Blockchain.

 ## Removed
-* DoD STiG hardening scripts.
+* DoD STiG hardening scripts
 * Vagrant pipeline

 ## Disclaimer
-The author is a consultant with some Chainlink holdings.
-I'm not responsible for anything you do with this, etc.
+I'm not responsible for anything you do with this.

 ## A Word on Risk Management
 This is not a substitute for a risk assessment.
 The build guide is based on a free, unqualified understanding of the threats and risks operating with blockchain data and networks.